 Many teachers prefer Multiple Choice questions to others such as Fill in Blank and True/False.
-It is mainly because this eLearning question has high reliability, validity, and manageability.
-Let’s learn how to create Multiple Choice questions with ActivePresenter in the below tutorial.
+It is mainly because this eLearning question has the high reliability, validity, and manageability.
+In this today tutorial, let’s learn how to create Multiple Choice questions in ActivePresenter 7.

 A Multiple Choice question is much like a Multiple Response question.
-That is, it also includes multiple answer choices.
-But the key difference is this question type has only one correct answer.
+That is, it also includes multiple answer options.
+Nonetheless, the key difference is this question type has only one correct answer.

 Multiple Choice questions offer some considerable benefits.
 First, they are easy to build and useful to assess a wide range of learning objectives.
-Simply put, you can use them to test the recall of discrete facts and events as above example.
-Second, teachers can increase the difficulty level of the question by adjusting similarity of distractors.
-Hence, learners can feel more excited to join the test.
+Second, teachers can increase the difficulty level of the question by adjusting the similarity of distractors.
 Third, scores in Multiple Choice questions are less influenced by guessing than scores in True/False questions.

 Create Multiple Choice Questions